Our Curriculum IntentOur all-through Curriculum

 Curriculum ambition: national

-Our intent and ambition for our curriculum is that it is designed to be generally in line with the requirements of the National Curriculum and that pupil progress is strong, so that results for the school are consistently above national averages in all phases for key performance measures.
+Our intent and ambition for our curriculum is that it is designed to be generally in line with the requirements of the National Curriculum and that pupil progress, including the most disadvantaged, is strong, so that results for the school are consistently above national averages in all phases for key performance measures.

 Curriculum ambition: school